Of course, Chinese pen sellers don't call these pens by their Japanese name, but instead call them calligraphy or bent nib pens.

 After a little more time browsing YouTube and the web, I bought two more bent nib pens.
 This time I chose the Jinhao X750.
 They were being sold on Amazon Japan as a pair, probably because they are so cheap at 940 yen each (around nine dollars at the time).

-The Jinhao X750 is a wonderful sketching pen with its bent nib, and makes a great line just like my other Chinese bent nib pens.
+It's a wonderful choice for those who prefer full size pens, and its bent nib makes a great line just like my other Chinese bent nib pens.

 The bend in the Chinese nibs is more curved than the Japanese Fude DE Mannen, but I personally can't tell the difference when I'm using them.